The Story of the birth of The National T-TRAK Layout begins with the birth of T-TRAK itself.

 Although plans for another record breaking layout were interrupted in 2020 and 2021, with the cancellation of the NMRA convention and Train Show in St. Louis, and the much reduced virtual show in Santa Clara, CA, we hosted a VIRTUAL version of The National T-TRAK Layout, here on this website, to help commemorate the 20 year anniversary of T-TRAK in 2020!

-2021 saw another interruption in in the regular NMRA National Train Show so The National Train Show Layout did not participate in the NMRA's Virtual convention in Santa Clara, CA, however, the National T-TRAK Layout founders recruited, planned, and organized the T-TRAK Layout displayed at the 2021 N Scale Convention in Rosemont, IL (Chicago)
+As stated above, 2021 saw another interruption in in the regular NMRA National Train Show and The National Train Show Layout did not participate in the NMRA's Virtual convention in Santa Clara, CA, however, the National T-TRAK Layout founders recruited, planned, and organized the NRail T-TRAK Layout displayed at the 2021 N Scale Convention in Rosemont, IL (Chicago).

-As space was unavailable, at the 2022 NMRA National Train Show, for a large T-TRAK Layout, the MVNS (Mississippi Valley N Scalers) T-TRAK group planned and organized a very nice smaller layout there.
+As space was unavailable, for a large T-TRAK Layout, at the much-reduced-in-size 2022 NMRA National Train Show, the MVNS (Mississippi Valley N Scalers) T-TRAK group planned and organized a very nice layout there.

 The National T-TRAK Layout website will continue to support T-TRAK layouts, across the US, with news, promotions, and a calendar of events soon to come.
 Stay tuned!